nikitavoloboev/data/focusing/rules.md

 - Be mindful of my actions and thoughts.
 Don't eat/hurt anyone.
 Don't waste food/items/time.
 - Don't compare myself to other people.
 Surround myself with people that inspire me.
 - Be consistent.
 Make friends with imperfection.
 Enjoy the process and don't fixate on the goals too much.
+- If an item/thing doesn't provide me any value, get rid of it.
 - Be honest.
 Don't lie to myself nor anyone else.
 - Adjust these rules and my workflow to match what I have learned.
 - Follow these rules.
 Take it easy.
 You only live now.